gryadka/js/README.md

 }
 ```

-By choosing the appropriate update functions it's possible to customize Gryadka to fulfill different tasks.
+By choosing the appropriate update functions, it's possible to customize Gryadka to fulfill different tasks.
 A "last write win" key/value could be implemented as:

 ```javascript
 class LWWKeyValue {